shorman001/Online-Multilingual-Chat-System/README.md

 This  is the link to install the Pycharm:  https://www.jetbrains.com/pycharm/download/#section=mac The  minimum system requirements required before installing Pycharm:

-4 GB RAM minimum, 8 GB RAM recommended.
+1- 4GB RAM minimum, 8 GB RAM recommended.

-1.5 GB hard disk space + at least 1 GB for caches.
+2- 1.5GB hard disk space + at least 1 GB for caches.

-1024×768 minimum screen resolution.
+3- 1024×768 minimum screen resolution.

-Python 2.7or newer.
+4- Python 2.7or newer.

 .

 .